-What makes a perfect dish?
-What makes a perfect song?
-What makes a perfect rainbow?
-Composition!
-Combination!
-Fusion!
-Mixture!
-Call it what you may.
-What is needed is the perfect combination of ingredients, notes and colours (respectively).
+What is needed is the perfect combination of ingredients, notes and colors (respectively).
 On the similar lines, the success of any start-up depends on the coming together of various personalities, all of which are crucial to the smooth operation of an organization.
 Each type has its own role to play, its own part to contribute and the absence of even one, can handicap the whole team.

 The most creative and professional of the lot.
 They are the people who are most likely to say, “My toughest competitor is me”.
 They are good learners and absorb most from other people’s lives and experiences.
 The foundation of any start-up is laid on big, innovative, unique ideas.
 This personality type can be the ultimate source of such ideas.